-We have borrowed funds, including through the issuance of \$40.0 million and \$63.5 million in aggregate principal amount of 7.125% unsecured notes due March 30, 2019 and 6.125% unsecured notes due March 30, 2023 (collectively the "Notes"), through draws from our Revolving Credit Facility, Term Loan Facility and SBA-guaranteed debentures to leverage our capital structure, which is generally considered a speculative investment technique.
-As of September 30, 2014, our Term Loan Facility and Revolving Credit Facility had outstanding balances of \$171.5 million and \$146.5 million, respectively, and we had \$100.0 million SBA-guaranteed debentures outstanding.
+We have borrowed funds, including through the issuance of \$40.0 million, \$63.5 million, and \$74.0 million in aggregate principal amount of 7.125% unsecured notes due March 30, 2019, 6.125% unsecured notes due March 30, 2023, and 6.50% unsecured notes due January 30, 2021 (collectively the "Notes"), through draws from our Amended and Restated Senior Secured Revolving Credit Agreement (the "Revolving Credit Facility"), our Amended and Restated Senior Secured Term Loan Credit Agreement (the "Term Loan Facility" and collectively with the Term Loan Facility, the "Facilities"), and SBA-guaranteed debentures to leverage our capital structure, which is generally considered a speculative investment technique.
+As of September 30, 2016, before netting out debt issuance costs, our Term Loan Facility and Revolving Credit Facility had outstanding balances of \$174.0 million and \$14.0 million, respectively, and we had \$150.0 million SBA-guaranteed debentures outstanding.
 As a result:

-- our common shares may be exposed to an increased risk of loss because a decrease in the value of our investments may have a greater negative impact on the value of our common shares than if we did not use leverage; - if we do not appropriately match the assets and liabilities of our business, adverse changes in interest rates could reduce or eliminate the incremental income we make with the proceeds of any leverage; - our ability to pay dividends on our common stock may be restricted if our asset coverage ratio, as provided in the 1940 Act, is not at least 200% and any amounts used to service indebtedness or preferred stock would not be available for such dividends; - · the Revolving Facility is subject to periodic renewal by our lenders, whose continued participation cannot be guaranteed; - the Facilities contain covenants restricting our operating flexibility; - · we, and indirectly our stockholders, bear the cost of issuing and paying interest or dividends on such securities; and - any convertible or exchangeable securities that we issue may have rights, preferences and privileges more favorable than those of our common shares.
+- our common shares may be exposed to an increased risk of loss because a decrease in the value of our investments may have a greater negative impact on the value of our common shares than if we did not use leverage; - if we do not appropriately match the assets and liabilities of our business, adverse changes in interest rates could reduce or eliminate the incremental income we make with the proceeds of any leverage;

+- our ability to pay dividends on our common stock may be restricted if our asset coverage ratio with respect to each of our outstanding senior securities representing indebtedness and our outstanding preferred shares, as defined by the 1940 Act, is not at least 200% and any amounts used to service indebtedness or preferred stock would not be available for such dividends: - the Revolving Credit Facility is subject to periodic renewal by our lenders, whose continued participation cannot be guaranteed; - the Facilities contain covenants restricting our operating flexibility; - · we, and indirectly our stockholders, bear the cost of issuing and paying interest or dividends on such securities; and - any convertible or exchangeable securities that we issue may have rights, preferences and privileges more favorable than those of our common shares.